whelan-low/tp/docs/DeveloperGuide.md

 `DeleteStudentCommandParser` implements the `Parser` interface and its operations.

-`DeleteStudentCommand` extends the `Command` class and contains auxillary operations that supports the mechanism, such as retrieving the target tutorial class.
+`DeleteStudentCommand` extends the `Command` class and contains auxiliary operations that supports the mechanism, such as retrieving the target tutorial class.
 Each of the following commands further extends `DeleteStudentCommand` based on its specific functionality:

 - `DeleteStudentByEmailCommand` — Delete student based on specified email.
 - `DeleteStudentByIdCommand` — Delete student based on specified student id.